V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 osu{ - 686964655f6e (sahuang) [X3NlZWVlZWVlZWVla30=].osu
 ```

-But while writing this writeup, i figured a more easily way was using `pstree`, as the flag content was the name of the file opened with notepad and not the content in that file, but of course, theire should be a tons of method to retrieve the flag, such as listing the files on the memory dump.
+But while writing this writeup, i figured a more easy way was using `pstree`, as the flag content was the name of the file opened with notepad and not the content in that file, but of course, theire should be a tons of method to retrieve the flag, such as listing the files on the memory dump.

 ```bash
 $ python3 vol.py -f ../memory.dmp windows.pstree | grep notepad.exe